-Only trained service technicians familiar with standard service instructions and training materials should attempt installation, service, and repair of these units.
+Only trained service technicians familiar with standard service instructions and training material shall install, service, and repair these units.
 Improper installation, adjustment, alteration, service, maintenance, or use can cause explosion, fire, electrical shock, or other conditions which may cause death, personal injury, or property damage.
 For information and assistance, consult a qualified installer, service agency, your distributor or branch.